If you are a woman in business and want to share your business story, then share it with us here and get featured!

 We prefix India with ‘Mother’ but turn a blind eye to injustices like rape, dowry, harassment, foeticide and subjugation to the men in their family which are being faced by the almost every member of the female gender in our country.
 We treat them as ‘Paraya Dhan’ ever since they are born and rarely allow them to make decisions concerning their own lives.

-We try to be politically correct when referring to the Scheduled Castes, Tribes, and Other Backward Classes as ‘Harijans’ or ‘Bahujans’ but fail to treat them as simply ‘Jans’ (As mentioned in the movie Article 15) and deny them their basic rights while forcing them to take up unhygienic, unhealthy and extremely demeaning occupations like manual scavenging.
-We still treat them as untouchables who can never be equal to us in stature and use violence to justify that.
+We deny the Scheduled Castes, Tribes, and Other Backward Classes their basic rights while forcing them to take up unhygienic, unhealthy and extremely demeaning occupations like manual scavenging.
+We still treat them as untouchables who can never be equal to us in stature, and use violence to justify that.

 Many in this country are extremely obsessed with ‘White or light-skinned people’ and would only prefer to marry someone having that skin colour (look at the matrimonial ads).